sowcow/blog/content/posts/der-himmel-uber-berlin.md

 - Wenders
 ---

-Even though the pace of the movie may be not too fast and certain melancholy and lots of internal monologues are there.
+Even though the pace of the movie may be not too fast and given certain melancholy and lots of internal monologues there.
-After watching the movie it left positive if not optimistic and very humane impression.
+After watching the movie it actually left positive if not optimistic and very humane impression.

 On the 10-th minute there is explicit visual play with reflected lights.
 And this sets the standard and expectation.
 So the viewer is practically encouraged to analyze other visuals used.

 Stimulating and rich picture as by me.
-Story is one thing but I focus on associations and potential connections this brings with non-verbal tools used.
+Story is one thing but I focus on associations and potential connections that are brought by non-verbal tools used.

-Also who would expect that Berlin wall with all the weird faces on it makes sense now.
+Also who would expect that Berlin wall with all the weird faces on it to make sense now.

 # Story Spoilers